DanielTipo/WitBox/README.md

 <p><b>WitBox</b> description, in progress...</p>
-<p>You will also need for this project:
+<p>You might also need for this project:
 <ul>
 <li><a href="//github.com/less/less.js">Less.js</a> if you also want to generate your own css or extend the example</li>
 <li><a href="//github.com/Katahdin/dot-packer">doT packer</a> if you also want to generate your own js-templates or extend the example</li>